 Benefits of boredom: why being bored is good for your brain

-Boredom can actually be very useful for your brain—it helps your brain concentrate, come up with new ideas and solve problems more creatively.
+So why has our access to instant-everything killed our ability to embrace boredom?
+And did you know it’s actually very useful for your brain?
+It helps your brain concentrate, come up with new ideas and solve problems more creatively.
 Who knew?!

 Key takeouts